PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 The overpowering smell of baked apples.
 The heavy door slammed shut behind her.
 In the thick air, for a second, Tom was sick of apples.
 But it passed; chastising herself of the obvious, the apple being a life saver.
 Besides the pips in her pocket could be interesting.

 Tom could see there was no good seat available.
-Round the table sprawled a rowdy mess of brothers.
+Around the table sprawled a rowdy mess of brothers.
 They occupied all but one seat: the smallest and least sturdy.
 It was the one at the awkward corner of the table.
 And it was the seat by the drafty wall.
 Tom wanted to sit so she sat there.

 Often there were brawls over the precious little there was.
-Seats or more specifically seats and seat positions were a common cause of stand-offs.
+Seats, or more specifically seats and seat positions, were a common cause of stand-offs.
 Tom wasn't bothered.
 Once or twice she might have had to fight for the right to be left alone.
 That was worth fighting for but little else was.

 And yet, bellies full even mitigated tensions were rising round the table; competing voices.
 She did not look though, no-way could she risk eye-contact.
 Tom froze for a moment to listen and judge the tone of aggression in the voices.
 Quickly an intuitive gut-chord reassured her the situation was unlikely to escalate.
 She relaxed.
 Wiggling her toes, squashing them against the wool lined boots, the comfort winning the battle for her senses.
 Beautifully fitting boots drowned out the sound.
 Comfort was her entertainment for the evening.